 Jaycee Landing Project

 A strategic vision has been created for development of the Jaycee Landing and bluff area along the Altamaha River in Wayne county.
 The vision includes additional facilities at the landing as well as an associated Altamaha Nature and History Center.
+In 2023, the Wayne County Altamaha River & Leisure Services Authority was selected by the Georgia Department of Natural Resources (DNR) to move forward in the approval process to receive grant funding from the Land and Water Conservation Fund (LWCF) grant program for Phase 2 of the Jaycee Landing Boardwalk project will consist of adding an additional 650 feet to the present boardwalk.

 Regional Water Plan Seed Grants provide competitive funding annually to support and incentivize local governments and other water users as they undertake implementation of the Regional Water Plan.
 See REGIONAL HIGHLIGHTS for more information.